Leica X Typ 113 versus Canon G16

 |Sony RX1R (⇒ lft | rgt)||Full Frame||24.0||6000||4000||1080/60p||25.0||13.6||2537||91|

-Many modern cameras are not only capable of taking still images, but can also record movies.
-The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, but the G16 provides a faster frame rate than the X Typ 113.
+Many modern cameras cannot only take still pictures, but also record videos.
+Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, but the G16 provides a faster frame rate than the X Typ 113.
 It can shoot movie footage at 1080/60p, while the Leica is limited to 1080/30p.

 Apart from body and sensor, cameras can and do differ across a variety of features.
 For example, the G16 has an optical viewfinder, which can be very useful when shooting in bright sunlight.
 In contrast, the X Typ 113 relies on live view and the rear LCD for framing.
 The table below summarizes some of the other core capabilities of the Leica X Typ 113 and Canon G16 in connection with corresponding information for a sample of similar cameras.
-If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.
+The full specs-sheets can be found in the camera manual or, for example, in the dpreview camera hub.